 Interim Senior Minister

-The Rev. Dr. Scott M. Kenefake has been serving Presbyterian Church USA and United Church of Christ congregations for the past 29 years.
-A native of Kansas City, Dr. Kenefake attended the University of Kansas and Washburn University School of Law, as well as San Francisco Theological Seminary and Pittsburgh Theological Seminary.
+A native of Kansas City, the Rev. Dr. Scott M. Kenefake is a graduate of the University of Kansas and Washburn University School of Law, as well as San Francisco Theological Seminary and Pittsburgh Theological Seminary.

 Bridget Kelso Anthony

 Bridget Kelso Anthony is a graduate of Union Theological Seminary (class of 2015).
 While at Union, Bridget served as the Student Life Assistant and as a Chaplain Intern at New York Hospital - Queens.
 Her focus while at Union was on Theology and the Arts, and Preaching and Worship.
 In addition to her ministerial call, she is an actor and playwright and has a BA in Theatre from Marymount College, and an MA from New York University's Gallatin School of Individualized Study in Playwriting and Performance.